 Step Ten: Images

 Good imagery is key to an engaging blog, so make sure you illustrate your posts well.
 You don’t need to use full HD pictures, as this will slow your site down in the long run.
 Try and keep your images around 1000x 800 ish, edit them when possible and use three of four per post (more if its longer).

-So that is the basics of how to become a travel blogger… Are you ready to get out there and tell everyone about your experiences?
+So that is the basics of how to become a travel blogger… It’s a great skill to have, and you learn so much from becoming a blogger.
+Are you ready to get out there and tell everyone about your experiences?

 Make sure you link us if you’ve found this article useful and come back and let us know how you are getting on.
 We’d love to feature you as a guest so drop us a line.